isa-ulisboa/greends-dms-exercises/dms_ex_11_normalization.md

  * create table education_level
  * add column education_level_ID
- * needs a primary key
+ * table education needs a primary key
- * needs a foreign key on NutsID
+ * table euication needs a foreign key on NutsID
- * region_name does not depend on the new primary key, but on NutsID

  The following code will make it: